Make an Omelette with Breaking Eggs: Zero-Shot Learning for Novel Attribute Synthesis: Experimental Results

 \textbf{Baselines.} As our task of ZSL on attributes for dataset annotation is novel, there is no prior work that we can directly make a comparison with.
-However, as ZSLA follows the decompose-and-reassemble procedure which has a hierarchy between attributes and base attributes, we adapt two representative methods of zero-shot classification which explicitly have the class--attribute hierarchy behind their formulation to be our baselines, by using the analogy between two hierarchies (i.e. our attribute--base attribute versus their class--attribute).
+However, as the task of ZSL on attribute has a hierarchy between attributes and base attributes, we adapt two representative methods of zero-shot classification (which explicitly have the class--attribute hierarchy behind their formulation) to be our baselines, by using the analogy between two hierarchies (i.e. our attribute--base attribute versus their class--attribute).
 These two baselines are ESZSL~\cite{ESZSL} and LAGO singleton~\cite{LAGO} (note that both of them realize classification with the help of attribute prediction), in which we particularly rename their adaptions to our scenario of ZSL on attributes as $\mathbf{A}$-\textbf{ESZSL} and $\mathbf{A}$-\textbf{LAGO} respectively for avoiding confusion.
-There are several modifications on their original formulation to achieve the adaption: (1) replacing class/attribute with attribute/base-attribute, (2) changing the task setting from multi-class to multi-attribute binary classification, and (3) switching image-wise feature representations to patch-wise ones.
+Details of implementing baselines are provided in \CR{Appendix \ref{appendix:baseline}.}

 Note that, in the following experiments, both the baselines and ZSLA use the additional ground-truth of attribute locations (i.e. knowing where an attribute appears on the image) provided by CUB to train the seen attribute detectors, unless stated otherwise.

+\nips{\textbf{Limitation and discussion.} Our proposed method (ZSLA) tackles zero-shot learning for unseen attributes and enables the efficient attribute annotations when constructing the new datasets (later shown in Sec~\ref{sec:reannotate}) as long as the attribute format can be re-factored (e.g. blue wing) for assembling novel attributes via the decompose-and-reassemble approach.
+Although such requirement on the attribute format restricts the direct application of our ZSLA on some ZSL datasets (e.g. AWA2 and SUN datasets), the particular attribute format adopted in our ZSLA actually better fits the human's intuition for describing the discriminative attributes for the ``fine-grained'' classes.
+Hence, we would not see this format requirement on attributes as the limitation of our proposed method but the restriction of the mainstream ZSL datasets for not having the fine-grained attributes.}